Science and Conservation Events

 As an iconic British mammal, hedgehogs represent an excellent flagship species to engage and connect people to nature.
 This is particularly important in urban environments as wildlife in these areas are often overlooked, leading to a disconnect between people and nature.
 In ever-increasing human-dominated landscapes, conservation requires collaboration between many different groups and organisations.
 Here, connecting people is critical to connecting wildlife.

 The role of citizen science can be particularly important in densely populated countries like the UK, where the substantial volume of local volunteers can provide information on a large scale.
-In this event, you will hear from three different conservation organisations that are working together for the recovery of UK hedgehog populations, highlighting the vital role the public contributes to this work.
+In this event, guests heard from three different conservation organisations that are working together for the recovery of UK hedgehog populations, highlighting the vital role the public contributes to this work.

 Speakers

-This event is chaired by Dr Richard Yarnell, Nottingham Trent University.
+This event was chaired by Dr Richard Yarnell, Nottingham Trent University.

 Download the Abstracts and Speaker Biographies